malcprentice/malcprentice.github.io/0-source/Study Skills - do a quickwrite.md

-### 4) If typed
-* Keep all your QW in ONE document (your template)
-* I will tell you how to do this in a later class

-### 5) In class we will:
+# Assessment
+## In class:
 * Switch and read your partners QW.
-Discuss
+Discuss.
-* I will check you met the minimum length
+* I will check your QW for the day:
+** Missing homework = -1 participation points
-* Under the minimum word count: <red>NG</red> stamp
+** Under the minimum word count = -1 participation points

-### 6)At the end of the course - assessment
+# At the end of the course
-* I will check your QW
+* I will check how many QW you did
-* Under the minimum for the term: - participation points
+* Under the minimum  = lose participation points
-* More than the minimum for the term: + participation points
+* More than the minimum = get participation points
-* (You will make a "Participation PLan" later to check this)
+* (You will make a "Participation Plan" later to check this)

 # Having problems?
 If your QW is too short, or you're taking a long time to hit the minimum, then: